 About Cae Gwyn

-Cae Gwyn (meaning ‘White Field’ in welsh) is a historic sheep farm in the heart of Snowdonia National Park with a farming history dating back over 200 years.
-Even to this day very little has changed over the centuries and you will still see sheep being farmed on the land.
+Situated in the Mountain Biking Mecca of North Wales, and with a MTB jumps line onsite exclusive for guests – Cae Gwyn (meaning ‘White Field’ in welsh) is a historic sheep farm in the heart of Snowdonia National Park with a farming history dating back over 200 years.

 We are continually working to be as eco-friendly as possible and have a 4KW solar panel system, as well as using a wood pellet biomass boiler for heating and hot water.

-P.S.
-We are Cae Gwyn next to Coed y Brenin bike park not the Cae Gwyn at the base of Snowdon.
+Please note: We are Cae Gwyn next to Coed y Brenin trail centre not the Cae Gwyn at the base of Snowdon.
 We are close to Snowdon, but not at the base.
 See maps above for location.